Title tags

 • Most social media platforms display either the full title tag or a truncated version of it when the page is shared.

-This is a very small field that has a LOT of reach, and we strongly encourage you to use it for Search Engine Optimization (SEO) in publicly available knowledge bases!
+This is a very small field that has a LOT of reach, and we strongly encourage you to use it for Search Engine Optimization (SEO) in publicly available knowledge bases and for added clarity within private knowledge bases.

 Add or edit a title tag